SerpentBit/ovl/docs/getting_started.rst

 2. In applications that implement some form of pairing or grouping
 3. Sort the targets by some property (size, shape, location in image etc.)

+All non-sorter filters can be seen as

+There are many built-in filter functions for many "criteria"